 Lawrence S. O’Rourke began working on the Manhattan Project at Columbia University after he was called up from the Army Reserves in 1944.
 O’Rourke was among the first group of SEDs who worked at Columbia, where he helped research and develop the gaseous diffusion process for the separation of uranium.
 After nine months, O’Rourke’s group moved from the Pupin Physics Lab to the Nash Garage Building, where they helped develop the barrier material that would be used at the K-25 plant in Oak Ridge.

-Cindy Kelly: Okay.
-I’m Cindy Kelly, I’m in Alexandria, Virginia.
-It is January 9th, 2017.
-I have with me Milton Levenson.
-My first question to him is to please say his name and then spell it.
+Cindy Kelly: I’m Cindy Kelly, Atomic Heritage Foundation.
+It is Wednesday, April 25, 2018.
+I have with me Tom Cormier.
+First question is please say your full name and spell it.

 Thomas Cormier: Tom Cormier, C-o-r-m-i-e-r.

 Kelly: Perfect.
 Okay, my first question to everybody has been to tell me a little bit about yourself, where you’re from, when you were born, your education and how you came to be a scientist.

 Thomas Cormier is a nuclear physicist who leads the Large Hadron Collider Heavy Ion Group at Oak Ridge National Laboratory.
 In this interview, Cormier describes how he became interested in science at a young age.
 He then discusses his work at the Large Hadron Collider at CERN, the European Organization for Nuclear Research, on experiments such as ALICE (A Large Ion Collider Experiment).
 Cormier underscores the importance of such testing, explaining how it offers insight into the formation of our universe.